1000obo/1000obo.github.io/_projects/7_project.md

 ---
 layout: page
-title: Presentations
+title: Studying Norm Violation and Power using Games
-description: a project with a background image
+description: a project with no image
-img: assets/img/1.jpg
+img:
-importance: 3
+importance: 4
-category: outreach
+category: work
 ---

 Every project has a beautiful feature showcase page.